vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/getting-started/configure-via-openshift-ui.md

 ![](../images/provided-apis.png)

 ### Step-4
-If you want to configure CPI then click on `Create Instance` in `VsphereCloudConfig` from the last Step.
+Now lets start configuring VDO.
+At first Create an Instance of `Vsphere Cloud Config` resource.
+This resource represents the information required to connect to vcenter.
+In the credentials field please enter the name of the secret configured in step 2.
+Please note: if you have configured different secrets for CPI and CSI then please create an instance of vspherecloudconfig resource for each of the secret
 ![](../images/create-vsphere-cloud-config.png)

-Important Points to be noted here :
-1. You have to use the same name of the secret which you created in Step-2 in the `Credentials` field.
-2. Giving Datacenter is must in this step.

 ### Step-5
+Once done with the above step lets now proceed to configure the cloud and storage drivers for vsphere.

-Configure CSI by clicking on `Create Instance` in `VDOConfig` from the Step-3.
+You can start by  `Creating Instance` in `VDOConfig` from the Step-3.

 **5.a** Configure CSI
 ![](../images/create-vdoconfig-1.png)